About Me!

 My main research interests are:

-(1) Neural and behavioral mechanisms of visual perception:
+(1) Neural and behavioral mechanisms of visual and semantic perception:

 (2) Mapping representations between human brains and artificial neural networks: